 Preheat the oven to 425 degrees F, and adjust a rack to the center.

 Use the 2 teaspoons of the butter to grease 6 (4-ounce) ramekins.
 Then dust them with 2 tablespoons of sugar.
 Be sure the entire inside is well coated because the cakes will rise in the oven.
-(See image below.)
+(See image above.)

 Add the remaining ½ cup of butter and the 1 cup of the chopped chocolate to a small saucepan.
 Place it over low heat and melt the two together.
 Once it's nicely blended, remove the pan from the heat and add the espresso powder, Kahlúa and vanilla.
 Set aside to cool.